 Format.

-Selection responsibility resides with the librarians under the coordination of the Library Chair.
+Selection responsibility resides with the librarians under the coordination of the Library Director.

 Formats currently in use: